sanjaymeena/sanjaymeena.github.io/_pages/projects.md

-* <b>Note: The tables are searchable by words and columns can be sorted by clicking on the columns</b>
+* <b>Note: The tables are searchable by words and columns can be sorted by clicking on the column names</b>